 2. I Replaced the Pumpkins with Hearts

-The pumpkins were just picks that removed easily, and the center pumpkin embellishment was attached with a pipe cleaner, so it came right off.
-I replaced all the pumpkin embellishments with a valentine centerpiece (from Hobby Lobby) and the wooden craft hearts (from Dollar Tree).
+The pumpkins were just picks that were removed easily, and the center pumpkin embellishment was attached with a pipe cleaner, so it came right off.
+I replaced all the pumpkin embellishments with a Valentine’s centerpiece (from Hobby Lobby) and the wooden craft hearts (from Dollar Tree).

 3. I Mod Podged the Hearts with craft paper